avanwouwe/citadel-browser-agent/doc/configuration.md

 # Configuration
 Citadel comes with a [sensible default configuration](/config.js).
-You can override these configurations by creating a file `citadel-browser-agent.json` in the directory where the `citadel-browser-agent` file is placed.
-For example, to specify the e-mail address of your own IT department:
+You can override these configurations by creating a file `citadel-config.json` in the directory where the `citadel-browser-agent` file is placed.
+For example, you can specify the e-mail address of your own IT department so that warnings show your contact details.
+Or you can define what are your domains, which is used when determining if certain policies, such as password policy, should apply (external domains are excluded by default).

+Example:

 ```
+    ...
     company: {
-        contact: 'it-support@yourcompany.com',
+        'contact': 'it-support@yourcompany.com',
-        name: 'Company',
+        'name': 'Company',
+        'domains': {
+          'yourcompany.com': true,
+          'yourcompany.io': true,
+          'yourcompany.net': true
+        }
     },
+    ...
 ```

 ## blacklists